CCBCC-ISS/docs/FSOP Perf Improvements.md

 *as of March 4, 2016*

 ### Load Times
-Load time was measured three times against the QA site to get an average over VPN.
+Load time was measured three times against the Dev site to get an average over VPN.
 The cache was emptied and a hard reload was performed.
 All tests were performed in Chrome Canary 51.0.2665.0 (64-bit).
 <table>